Private jets. Yachts. Designer clothing. A private island. A pet tiger. Celebrities have a lot of things you will never have.

 How to Add Symbols to Your Text in Your IG Bio

 Let’s say you want to add symbols to your font but you want something other than the emojis on your keyboard.
 Head over to CoolSymbol.com on your phone’s browser, pick your symbol, click the copy button to the right and then paste it into your Instagram.
+(It’s all about the copy and paste!)
 I added stars to my name: